Conscious shopping Oost

 Local, organic food in the idyllic greenery of the Hoftuin

-In a hidden garden behind the Hermitage museum, you can eat delicious sweet and savoury breakfast and brunch dishes such as pancakes, sandwiches, soups and eggs benedict in the restaurant's glass house or on the terrace.
+In a hidden garden behind H'ART Museum you can eat delicious sweet and savoury breakfast and brunch dishes such as pancakes, sandwiches, soups and eggs benedict in the restaurant's glass house or on the terrace.
 Dignita is part of Not For Sale, a foundation that offers training programmes to vulnerable groups.

 Homemade pickles, fermented vegetables, kombucha and kefir